Yuelioi/docs-v3/Ue/blueprint/en/Mesh Description/Is Edge Internal to Polygon.md

 ---
-display_name: Is Edge Internal to Polygon
+title: Is Edge Internal to Polygon
 order: 73
 ---
 ## Navigation